Skip to Main Content

 Read More

-Page Updates
+Recent Updates

-• November 14, 2023 - Community Input: added DR #5 report to SASC Reports
+• November 14, 2023 - Community Input: Added DR #5 report to SASC Reports

-• Oct 23, 2023 - Documents Library: sections were rearranged and many documents were updated to the latest revisions
+• Oct 23, 2023 - Documents Library: Sections were rearranged and many documents were updated to the latest revisions

-• August 10, 2023 - Documents Library: added Over-the-Side Operations Powerpoint in Preliminary Design
+• August 10, 2023 - Documents Library: Added Over-the-Side Operations Powerpoint in Preliminary Design

-• June 30, 2023 - Who We Are: staffing updates
+• June 30, 2023 - Who We Are: Staffing updates

-• May 25, 2023 - Community Input: membership list updated
+• May 25, 2023 - Community Input: Membership list updated

 Current rendering of the new Antarctic Research Vessel